thomas-tugwell/Protein-Design/README.md

 ## Docking with [space_dock.py](https://github.com/thomas-tugwell/Protein-Design/blob/main/docking/space_dock.py) and [score_poses.sh](https://github.com/thomas-tugwell/Protein-Design/blob/main/docking/score_poses.sh)

-Docking segments of noncongruent symmetric oligomers to each other is a challenge for the alignment tools in most visualization softwares like pymol or chimera.
+Docking symmetric oligomers to other symmetric oligomers is a challenge for the alignment tools in most visualization softwares like pymol or chimera.
 <img width="915" alt="image" src="https://github.com/user-attachments/assets/21b16fed-8f5e-4795-9d49-aebe2fe9512c" />

 space_dock.py was created in order to simplify this task and automate a docking procedure to generate a reasonable starting complex between two symmetric oligomeric proteins. score_poses.sh was created to complement the docking script and can rank the generated complexes against each other and decompose the energy funcitons into interpretable components.